zlahham/tv_kiosks/README.md

 $ bundle install
 ```

-Before you go on to create the development database and migrate the tables, you will need to generate a database.yml file to connect you to the correct database:
+Before you go on to create the development database and migrate the tables, you will need to generate a database.yml file to connect to the correct database:

 ```java
 $ cd tv_kiosks